-Paul Graham (UK, 1956) has created a protean body of work as an artist-photographer over the past 40+ years.
-His photography has been widely exhibited, from the Venice Biennale to the Museum of Modern Art, New York, and received various awards and prizes including the Hasselblad Award, widely regarded as photography’s highest honor.
+Paul Graham (UK, 1956) has created a significant body of work as an artist-photographer across the past 40+ years.
+His photography has been widely exhibited, from the Venice Biennale to the Museum of Modern Art, New York, and received various awards and prizes including the Hasselblad Award, widely regarded as the ‘Nobel Prize of Photography’.
 He has published around 30 dedicated books, including 3 survey monographs.
 Relentlessly inquisitive and freely traversing genres, Graham’s work might best be regarded as four trilogies, each spanning 6 to 12 years to complete:

 1: United Kingdom: 1981-1987